offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 ## The Future of Self-Reliance

-As [[Valdris]] transforms through the [[Timeline#The Recent Awakening|Recent Awakening]], Ruin-Shunner Republics face existential questions.
+As [Valdris](Valdris.md) transforms through the [Recent Awakening](Timeline.md#The%20Recent%20Awakening), Ruin-Shunner Republics face existential questions.
 Can purely human achievement compete with reactivating miracles?
 Will their youth remain to carry forward traditions?
 Can democratic craft-based governance survive in an age of magical monarchs and wandering wonders?

 Yet the Shunners have survived every crisis through adaptation without abandonment of core principles.
-Their libraries preserve knowledge that may prove crucial when [[Architect Ruins|Architect]] technology inevitably fails again.
+Their libraries preserve knowledge that may prove crucial when [Architect](Architect%20Ruins.md) technology inevitably fails again.
 Their communities offer refuge to those who flee ruin-related disasters.
-Their techniques, slowly perfected over centuries, achieve results that surprise even [[Architect Ruins|Architect]] enthusiasts.
+Their techniques, slowly perfected over centuries, achieve results that surprise even [Architect](Architect%20Ruins.md) enthusiasts.

-Perhaps most importantly, they offer [[Valdris]] a choice: a future built by human hands for human needs, comprehensible to those who inherit it.
+Perhaps most importantly, they offer [Valdris](Valdris.md) a choice: a future built by human hands for human needs, comprehensible to those who inherit it.
 In a world increasingly dependent on incomprehensible forces, the Ruin-Shunner Republics stand as testament to an eternal truth—by their own hands, humans can indeed make their stand.

 ---